openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-information-display-progress.md

 public var status: ProgressStatus
 ```

 **Function:** Sets the status of the progress bar.
-When set to `LOADING`, it enables the update check animation, and setting the progress value will not take effect.
-When switching from `LOADING` to `PROGRESSING`, the update check animation will complete before stopping.
+When set to LOADING, the update check animation is enabled, and setting the progress value has no effect.
+When changed from LOADING to PROGRESSING, the update check animation completes before stopping.

 **Type:** [ProgressStatus](#enum-progressstatus)